Affective computing: Emotion in machines

 Another area within affective computing is the design of computational devices proposed to exhibit either innate emotional capabilities or that are capable of convincingly simulating emotions.
 A more practical approach, based on current technological capabilities, is the simulation of emotions in conversational agents in order to enrich and facilitate interactivity between human and machine.

 Marvin Minsky, one of the pioneering computer scientists in artificial intelligence, relates emotions to the broader issues of machine intelligence stating in The Emotion Machine that emotion is "not especially different from the processes that we call 'thinking.'"
-The innovative approach "digital humans" or virtual humans includes an attempt to give these programs, which simulate humans, the emotional dimension as well, including reactions in accordance with the reaction that a real person would react in a certain emotionally stimulating situation as well as facial expressions and gestures.
+The innovative approach "digital humans" or virtual humans includes an attempt to give these programs, which simulate humans, an emotional dimension as well, including reactions, facial expressions, and gestures in accordance with the reaction that a real person would have in certain emotionally stimulating situations.

 Emotion in machines often refers to emotion in computational, often AI-based, systems.
-As a result, the terms 'emotional AI' and 'emotion AI' are being used.
+As a result, the terms 'emotional AI' is being used.
+Some modern large language models simulate emotions in their chats with humans.
+ChatGPT's simulated emotion leans more positive than that of most human responses.

 Technologies

-In psychology, cognitive science, and in neuroscience, there have been two main approaches for describing how humans perceive and classify emotion: continuous or categorical.
+In psychology, cognitive science, and neuroscience, there have been two main approaches for describing how humans perceive and classify emotion: continuous or categorical.
 The continuous approach tends to use dimensions such as negative vs. positive, calm vs. aroused.

-The categorical approach tends to use discrete classes such as happy, sad, angry, fearful, surprise, disgust.
-Different kinds of machine learning regression and classification models can be used for having machines produce continuous or discrete labels.
-Sometimes models are also built that allow combinations across the categories, e.g. a happy-surprised face or a fearful-surprised face.
+The categorical approach tends to use discrete classes such as happy, sad, angry, fearful, surprise, and disgust.
+Different kinds of machine learning regression and classification models are used for machines to produce continuous or discrete labels.
+Sometimes, models are also built that allow combinations across the categories (e.g. a happy-surprised face or a fearful-surprised face).

 The following sections consider many of the kinds of input data used for the task of emotion recognition.

 Emotional speech

 Various changes in the autonomic nervous system can indirectly alter a person's speech, and affective technologies can leverage this information to recognize emotion.
 For example, speech produced in a state of fear, anger, or joy becomes fast, loud, and precisely enunciated, with a higher and wider range in pitch, whereas emotions such as tiredness, boredom, or sadness tend to generate slow, low-pitched, and slurred speech.
 Some emotions have been found to be more easily computationally identified, such as anger or approval.

 Emotional speech processing technologies recognize the user's emotional state using computational analysis of speech features.
 Vocal parameters and prosodic features such as pitch variables and speech rate can be analyzed through pattern recognition techniques.

-Speech analysis is an effective method of identifying affective state, having an average reported accuracy of 70 to 80% in research from 2003 and 2006.
+Speech analysis is an effective method of identifying affective state, having an average reported accuracy of 70-80% in research from 2003 and 2006.
 These systems tend to outperform average human accuracy (approximately 60%) but are less accurate than systems which employ other modalities for emotion detection, such as physiological states or facial expressions.
 However, since many speech characteristics are independent of semantics or culture, this technique is considered to be a promising route for further research.